Table of Content

 Step 3: Bust Those Stubborn Stains

-Got white or greenish spots from hard water?
-Those are mineral deposits, and I’ve got two ways to zap them:
+White or greenish spots from hard water are typically mineral deposits.
+Here are two common approaches to address them:

 Vinegar Trick